Azure/AppConfiguration/releaseNotes/AzureAppConfigurationProviderPython.md

 ## 2.0.0b2 - October 14, 2024

-### Features
+### Enhancement

-* Added AllocationId to Feature Flags when they have telemetry enabled.
+* Added support for including AllocationId to feature flag telemetry metadata when telemetry is enabled.

 ### Bug Fixes